dat-ecosystem-archive/DEPs/proposals/0001-dep-process.md

    is merged with "Draft" status, or declined.
 This first stage of the review is expected to take **3 weeks at most** from when reviewers were assigned.
    It is appropriate to propose specific community members to review your proposal.
-The submiter can withdraw a proposal at any time.
+The submitter can withdraw a proposal at any time.
 If accepted, a DEP number will be assigned and the PR merged.
 If declined, reviewers may give feedback and/or invite proposers to "significantly revise and resubmit".
 1. While in draft status, proposals can be experimented with.
-Small corrections and clarifications can be submitted by PR expect to be merged quickly if they are reasonable and don't change the broad behavior or semantics of the proposal; larger changes should be re-submitted as Superceding proposals.
+Small corrections and clarifications can be submitted by PR expect to be merged quickly if they are reasonable and don't change the broad behavior or semantics of the proposal; larger changes should be re-submitted as Superseding proposals.
-1. When it seems approrpriate, a PR can be submitted to upgrade the status of a "Draft" to "Active".
+1. When it seems appropriate, a PR can be submitted to upgrade the status of a "Draft" to "Active".
 At this time a final review will take place, with the outcome being that a proposal stays "Draft" or becomes "Active".
    This review period is shorter (**2 weeks at most**), as everybody is expected to be more familiar with the proposal at this point.
-   Small changes to the DEP can be included, but it's expected that this is in broad strokes the same proposal that was reviewed earlier (if not, a new "Draft" should be proposed that Supercedes).
+   Small changes to the DEP can be included, but it's expected that this is in broad strokes the same proposal that was reviewed earlier (if not, a new "Draft" should be proposed that Supersedes).
 1. Small tweaks (grammar, clarifications) to a merged DEP can take place as regular Github PRs; revisiting or significantly revising should take place as a new DEP.
 Draft, Process, and Informational DEPs have a lower bar for